Indoor Farming Advantages: A Greener Future

 3.2 Year-Round Harvests

 Growing crops throughout the year in indoor farms allows for a continuous harvest cycle.
 Farmers can produce multiple harvests in a shorter period, increasing overall crop yield.
 With careful planning and efficient use of space, indoor farms can achieve higher productivity than traditional farms limited by seasonal constraints.
+This not only meets the growing demand for fresh produce but also enhances food security on a global scale.

 3.3 Pest and Disease Control